jashburn00/LearningFullStack/notes/JavaScriptNotes.md

 - functional components can be created using event handlers
     - it is easily done by defining the event handler function before returning the component (inside the functional component function)

+### Creating React Apps
+- use the `npm` (or `npx` which comes with npm5.2 and newer) command `npx create-react-app MyApp` to create a boilerplate React app
+    - this comes complete with a .gitignore, package.json and package-lock, node modules
+        - npm commands are set up initially as well
+            - `npm start` to start the server
+### Using CSS with React
+- surprisingly simple
+- use a css file: `App.css`
+- import it in the main app file: `import './App.css'; //inside App.js`